MCP Server (Legacy Version)¶

 Parameters:

-start_time(Required, int): Start time, 13-digit millisecond timestampend_time(Required, int): End time, 13-digit millisecond timestampstatus(Optional, string): Event statuslimit(Optional, int): Maximum number of items to return, up to 100
+start_time(Required, int): Start time, 13-digit millisecond timestampend_time(Required, int): End time, 13-digit millisecond timestampstatus(Optional, string): Event statuslimit(Optional, int): Maximum number of returned items, up to 100

 Example prompts: